 JAMA Psychiatry strives to publish original, state-of-the-art studies and commentaries of general interest to clinicians, scholars, and research scientists in psychiatry, mental health, behavioral science, and allied fields.
-The Editor in Chief of JAMA Psychiatry is Joseph T. Coyle, MD.
+The Editor in Chief of JAMA Psychiatry is Stephan Heckers, MD.
 JAMA Psychiatry seeks to inform and to educate its readers as well as to stimulate debate and further exploration into the nature, causes, treatment, and public health importance of mental illness.

 Editorial Policies for Authors

 Most of JAMA Psychiatry’s editorial policies for authors are summarized in these instructions.
-Citations to editorials with additional information are also provided.
+Citations and links to the AMA Manual of Style: A Guide for Authors and Editors1 and other publications with additional information are also provided.

 Authorship Criteria and Contributions and Authorship Form